DoctorBuBBle/website/src/pages/index.md

   ## A full-stack web developer from Germany.

   I am passionate about building beautiful web applications, with or withour animations.
 But I don't just play with JavaScript and CSS.
-Find out what else I already know on my [Technology Radar](/#skills).
+Find out what else I know on my [Technology Radar](/#skills).
 Everything else I can learn on the fly.
 aboutSection:
   title: About Me
+  text: >-
-  text: Im a [age] Years old Software developer who is always interested in
+    Im a [age] Years old Software developer who is always interested in learning and building software applications.

-    learning and building software applications.
-If I am not programming, I like to spend my time with nature, may this be running through the forest or taking care of my aquarium.
-I also love to spend my holidays abroad, swimming or diving in the sea.
+    Or that is what you expected to hear from me, right?
+Yes, I am [age] and learning something new always sounds exciting.
+But let's face it, reading through seemingly endless, pages of documentation is everything but exciting.
+It's like getting up from the couch to go for a run.
+It takes discipline.
+But it's necessary to get to the amazing part of running through the forest or building an amazing and beautiful piece of software.
+Where we get to the even better part of improving and growing with every challenge that presents itself.

+    And "always building software applications"?
+No, I am not interested in burning out.
+Besides I am way to fascinated by nature to sit all day before a computer.
+Instead I also sit in front of my aquarium.
+There I make sure that my plants and animals are flourishing.
+But normally that is not a problem.
+I can even be on long vacation trips without having to worry about my tank.
+Longer stays abroad are perfect for going to local language schools and learning about a different culture.
+I did my first language vacation in Malta, where I discovered that my english is already quit good.
+So spanish became my next goal.
+Where I took a six week vacation with spanish lessons in Malaga.
+Sadly, I had to pause my vacation streak with corona running around :( .

+    If you think I am an interesting character you would like to work with you can always [contact me](/contact).
   image: /img/Paas Sebastian_pp.png
 skillsSection:
   title: My Technology Radar